Preprovisioned Abortion Pills by Mail: What You Need to Know

 Why It Matters

-With increasing threats to abortion access, preprovisioned pills put the power back in your hands.
-Instead of scrambling for care under legal, financial, or logistical constraints, you already have a safe, effective option ready to use.
+With access to abortion care under constant threat, preprovisioning is a powerful way to protect your reproductive autonomy.
+Instead of scrambling for care in a crisis — under legal, financial, or time pressure — you already have a safe, effective option ready at home.

 Is It Safe?

-Yes!
-Medication abortion is over 98% effective and has been safely used for decades.
-Having the pills in advance doesn’t change how they work—it just ensures you can take them as soon as you need them.
+Yes.
+Medication abortion is over 98% effective and has been used safely for decades.
+Getting pills in advance doesn’t change how they work — it just ensures you’re prepared.

 How Can You Get Them?